fjp/frenet/README.md

     <figcaption>Transformation vehicle frame to Frenet frame.</figcaption>
 </figure>

-Given a point P_C in the vehicle frame search for the closest point R_C on the reference path.
+Given a point $P_C$ in the vehicle frame search for the closest point $R_C$ on the reference path.
-The run length of R_C, which is known from the reference path points, determins the s coordinate of the transformed point P_F.
+The run length of $R_C$, which is known from the reference path points, determins the s coordinate of the transformed point $P_F$.
+If the reference path is sufficiently smooth (continuously differentiable) then the vector $\vec{PR}$ is orthogonal to the reference path at the point $R_C$.

 ## Usage